 Sina Moore is one Co-President of the YWCA of Aotearoa New Zealand and the second Co-President role is currently vacant.

 Sina Wendt-Moore is a Pacific woman of Samoan, German and English descent, married with two adult children, and lives in Auckland.
 Her leadership and governance experience spans 20 years across commercial, public and social-profit environments, and a range of sectors including education, broadcasting, media/advertising, leadership and management, youth mentoring and organisational development.

 Her work in recent years has been focused on projects developing leadership capability, mentoring, social enterprise, strengthening governance and the strategic development of organisations and communities, with a strong focus on Pasifika peoples and women’s development.
-Her current board roles include YWCA Aotearoa New Zealand (Co-President), PACIFICA Auckland – Women’s Network (President), C-Me Mentoring Foundation Trust (Chair), Pacific Music Awards Trust (Founding Trustee), and she is Co-Convener of the Leadership Pacific Network.
+Her current board roles include YWCA Aotearoa New Zealand (Co-President), Pacific Music Awards Trust (Founding Trustee), Global Women Associates (Committee Member) and she is Mentor & Convenor – Leadership Pacific Network (Auckland).